peter88213/noveltree-help/source/book_view.rst

 Cover thumbnail
 ---------------

-A cover thumbnail is displayed with the properties if you provide a PNG image file with the project name along with the project file.
+A cover thumbnail is displayed with the book properties if you provide a PNG image file with the project name along with the *.novx* file.
 The recommended image width is 100 to 200 pixels.

 .. figure:: _images/bookView07.png